Frank Bohn (socialist): Later years

 U.S. entry into World War I against Germany and the Austro-Hungarian empire was a decisive turning-point for Bohn.
-In the fall of 1916, Bohn contributed to the Preparedness Movement by contributing articles to The New York Times condemning German militarism as a menace to world peace.
+In the fall of 1916, Bohn aided the Preparedness Movement by contributing articles to The New York Times in which he condemned German militarism as a menace to world peace.

-The staunch and unflinching anti-militarist line of the Socialist Party of America established at the party's 1917 St. Louis Convention put the organization at odds with Bohn's views.
-After keeping his criticism within party ranks for half a year, in the fall of 1917 Bohn decided to break decisively with the SPA, writing an open letter to the Secretary of Local Bronx, his own chapter.
-This letter, published in the New York Times on September 26, 1917, declared:
+The staunch, unflinching anti-militarist line of the Socialist Party of America established at the party's 1917 St. Louis Convention put the organization at odds with Bohn's views.
+After keeping his criticism within party ranks for half a year, he decided in the fall of 1917 to break decisively with the SPA.
+He wrote an open letter to the Secretary of Local Bronx, where his own chapter was located.
+Bohn's letter, published in The New York Times on September 26, 1917, declared:

 The position of the Socialist Party of New York, as voiced in the present [electoral] campaign, makes it a plain matter of duty on my part to resign my membership at once.
 The party is opposed to the conduct of war.
 I am whole-heartedly supporting the cause of the Allies against Germany.
 It was my hope that the party might not make the war a primary issue here or throughout the nation; in that case I might have honorably retained my membership.
 But the campaign here is to be waged directly and solely upon the issue of the war. ...
 The social ideals I have had the privilege of advancing among you are now more precious to me than ever before.
 But I am positive in my belief that even a partial victory of German militarism would institute militarism and the servile state throughout the world and thus make an end of political democracy and of the great hope he have of industrial democracy in our generation.